wepfen/solidity-private-2D-array-recovery/README.md

 - [x] Write a solidity contract test in local

-- [ ] Implement the script on a 2D or 3D dimensions
+- [ ] Implement the script on a 3D or 4D dimensions and more

 - [ ] Nixify